 - est_eff

-the estimated effect (such as an unstandardized beta coefficient or a group mean difference)
+the estimated effect (e.g., an unstandardized beta coefficient or a group mean difference).

 - std_err